-As part of each valuation separate employer contribution rates are assessed by the Fund Actuary for each participating employer or group of employers.
+As part of each valuation separate employer contribution rates are assessed by the Fund Actuary for each participating employer of graph of Employers.
 These rates are assessed taking into account the experience and circumstances of each employer, following a principle of no cross-subsidy between the distinct employers and employer groups in the Fund.